Cubes & Dimensions

 The app log stores page refresh events per screen in Apliqo UX.
 Individual refreshes are captured at up to the granularity of per user per second and can be aggregated to unique login per day or per month.
 This is critical for supporting analysis of which parts of the application are most used.

-The connection log captures unique login by user by day and also has measures which are reported for browser, device and operating system which can be transformed to dimension elements for more detailed analysis and reporting in the connection analysis cube.
+The connection log captures unique login by user by day and also has measures which are reported for browser, device, screen size and operating system which can be transformed to dimension elements for more detailed analysis and reporting in the connection analysis cube.

-Note that both the app log and connection log are new features available from release 2.5 in Q1 2020.
+Note that both the app log and connection log are available from release 2.5.2.